Muthoni Likimani

-Muthoni Gachanja Likimani (born 1926) is a Kenyan activist and writer, who has published works of both fiction and non-fiction, as well as children's books.
+Mūthoni Gacanja Likimani (born 1926) is a Kenyan activist and writer, who has published works of both fiction and non-fiction, as well as children's books.
 In her career she has also been a broadcaster, actress, teacher and publisher.
 She was the first Kenyan beauty queen, the first African to establish a public relations firm in Kenya and one of the country's earliest female authors.
+She was also Kenya Broadcasting Corporation (KBC) first female producers.